 The Dell U3219Q we reviewed was manufactured in August 2018.

 The Dell U3219Q is overall a very good monitor that will keep you happy in any usage.
 See our recommendations for the best 28-32 inch monitors, the best monitors for MacBook Pro, the best 4k gaming monitors, and the best large monitors.

 The LG 32UD99 is somewhat better than the Dell U3219Q.
 The LG 32UD99 is flicker-free and has a better black uniformity, which is great for dark scenes.
-Also, the LG 32UD99 supports FreeSync, which is great if you are a gamer.
+Also, the LG 32UD99 supports FreeSync, which is great if you're a gamer.
 The Dell U3219Q, on the other hand, has much better ergonomics that allow you to place it comfortably with ease.

 The Dell U3219Q is better than the BenQ EW3270U for most people.
 If you care more about dark scene performance, then the BenQ EW3270U is a better choice as it has better contrast and better black uniformity.
 The BenQ EW3270U is also flicker-free.
 On the other hand, the Dell U3219Q has much better ergonomics, so you can place it comfortably and much better viewing angles so that the image remains accurate when you view it from the side.